cybozu-go/aptutil/README.md

 Features
 --------

+### go-apt-cacher

 * Automatic checksum validation for cached files
     Cached files will **never** be broken!
 * Reverse proxy for http and https repositories
 * LRU-based cache eviction
 * Smart caching strategy specialized for APT

+### go-apt-mirror

+* Atomic update of mirrors
+    Clients will never see incomplete mirrors.
+* Checksum validation of mirrored files

 Build
 -----